roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-19-autodoll-extra-5.md

 Well, the question of where they had  departed  remains.

-"But, they had treated me rather terrible, had they not–?"
+"But, they had treated me rather terribly, had they not–?"

-In case if the one to lost consciousness were  Lydia, everyone definitely would  have awaited until Lydia will arouse from sleep.
+In case if the one who have lost consciousness were  Lydia, everyone definitely would  have awaited until Lydia will arouse from sleep.
 Upon lightly puffing her cheeks, Yuuyami brought her motorcycle on-line.
 For now, I determined to return to Lydia at once, regardless of whether the abnormalities of circumstances were occurring or not.